 (v) Rear overhang not exceeding the length of the wheel base.

 (5) Operators of firefighting apparatus that exceed the weight limits in subsection (4) of this section must apply for an overweight permit with the department.
-The maximum weight a firefighting apparatus may weigh is 50,000 pounds on the tandem axle set, and may not exceed 600 pounds per inch width of tire.
+The maximum weight a firefighting apparatus may weigh is 50,000 pounds on the tandem axle set and 31,000 pounds on a single drive axle, and may not exceed 670 pounds per inch width of tire.
 The maximum weight limit must include the weight of a full water tank, if applicable, all equipment necessary for operation, and the normal number of personnel usually assigned to be on board, or four personnel, whichever is greater.
 At least four personnel must be physically present at the time the apparatus is weighed.

 (6) When applying for a permit, a current weight slip from a certified scale must be attached to the department's application form.
 Upon receiving an application, the department shall transmit it to the local jurisdictions in which the firefighting apparatus will be operating, so that the local jurisdictions can make a determination on the need for local travel and route restrictions within the operating area.
 The department shall issue a permit within twenty days of receiving a permit application and shall issue the permit on an annual basis for the apparatus to operate on the state highway system, with reference made to applicable load restrictions and any other limitations stipulated on the permit, including limitations placed by local jurisdictions.